react-bootstrap-table/react-bootstrap-table2/docs/table-props.md

 ```

 ## filter - [Object]
 `filter` allow user to filter data by column.
-However, filter funcitonality is separated from core of `react-bootstrap-table2` so that you are suppose to install `react-bootstrap-table2-filter` firstly.
+However, filter functionality is separated from core of `react-bootstrap-table2` so that you are suppose to install `react-bootstrap-table2-filter` firstly.

 ```sh
 $ npm install react-bootstrap-table2-filter --save